RankDose Logo

 • Organic Blue Link Search Results: Primarily, focus on the top-ranking pages for your target query.
 Analyze the SERP from your desired ranking location, ensuring you’re not influenced by personalization factors.

-• SERP Features: These are elements other than the organic blue link pages, like local packs, knowledge panels, ads, etc. They offer insights into how Google perceives user intent.
+• SERP Features: These are elements other than the organic blue link pages, local map packs, knowledge panels, ads, etc. They offer insights into how Google perceives user intent.

 • SERP Stability vs. Volatility: A stable SERP indicates clear search intent, while a volatile one suggests ambiguity.